 What will I learn?

-- Recognise aspects of symptoms which suggest significant pathology (red flags) and evaluate physical signs to differentiate between normal and abnormal
+* Detect symptoms which suggest significant pathology (red flags) and evaluate physical signs to differentiate between normal and abnormal

-- Analyse and interpret history and physical findings to develop appropriate differential diagnoses and a plan of action (including anticipatory care) based on research and national guidelines and protocols
+* Critically analyse and interpret history and physical findings to develop appropriate differential diagnoses and a plan of action (including anticipatory care) based on research and national guidelines and protocols

 Skills:

-- Use a consultation model to frame a consultation and use the presenting problem to guide the assessment strategy
+* Implement a consultation model to frame a consultation and use the presenting problem to guide the assessment strategy

-- Demonstrate knowledge of when and how to use equipment
+* Demonstrate knowledge of when and how to use equipment

-- Generate highly structured notes documenting the progress of a consultation to provide evidence of patient contact and to inform the clinical reasoning process.
+* Generate highly structured notes documenting the progress of a consultation to provide evidence of patient contact and to inform the clinical reasoning process

 Values and attitudes: